nottrobin/maas-docs/en/manage-ha.md

 sudo systemctl restart keepalived
 ```

-!!!
-Note:
+[note]
 If this is being done inside a container, its host needs the ip\_vs
 module loaded and the sysctl change.
 A restart of the container will then be
 required.
+[/note]

 Finally, for all API servers, replace the original IP address in the MAAS URL
 with that of the VIP.
 Then inform all rack controllers of that change.